 What if I told you just a few percent of these manually?
-The rest is done by Kodiak.
-That's not my full-time on-demand coworker, but Github Application that handles automated merging.
+The rest is done by GitHub Auto-merge.

-Now Kodiak is enabled and waiting for your work!
+Now GitHub is enabled and waiting for your work!

 Now you've one less to think about for the rest of your life.